 We Are Abolitionists

-wE refuse to go with the multitude to do evil.
+We refuse to go with the multitude to do evil.

 For 50 years, the pro-life movement opposed abortion by seeking to compromise with it.
 For the entirety of Roe's existence, Pro-life strategists accepted it as the “law of the land" and focused on trying to regulate the murder of children in the womb to the greatest degree the courts would have allowed.
 Secularly minded pro-life strategists, who set themselves up as the political "experts," have left the word of God on the sideline and fought abortion with worldly wisdom.
 This reality is even true outside of Roe's lifespan, as Pro-Life political experts have still advocated for less than abolition, falsely claiming that polling realities have forced their hand.
 What was idolatry to the Supreme Court is now idolatry to the culture.
 Tragically, most pastors and Christian leaders have blithely and without looking at pro-life arguments and strategies in light of scripture deferred to the pro-life establishment's counsel.
 The Christian opposition to abortion has thus been woefully inadequate.